eugenesan/glim/README.md

 easier to find, and also is in the same location whether you use one or two partitions.

-* Glim now supports booting Windows install from separate NTFS partitions.
+* Glim now supports booting Windows 10/11 Setup or Liev PE from separate NTFS partitions.
-More details below.

 * Since vast majority of ISOs are uniquely named, only openbsd and calculate ISOs should be placed in their respective directories.